carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 Taxonomic assignation follows the sequence assignation into Operational Taxonomic Units (OTUs, that is, groups of related individuals).
-This can be done either after reads has been assembled into contigs, or using unassembled reads.
+This can be done either after reads have been assembled into contigs, or using unassembled reads.
 The comparison database in this assignation process must be constructed using complete genomes.
 There are many programs for doing taxonomic mapping, almost all of them follows one of the next strategies: